-Armstrong's 'underdog' road to WRC fight
+Armstrong's 'underdog' road to Junior WRC fight

 "When I started rallying I never knew where I would end up.
 I started doing local sprints and it snowballed from there," he recalled.

-"In 2016 I got into the world championship through a scholarship.
-I done really well, but the budget wasn't there to continue.
+"In 2016 I got into the World Championship through a scholarship.
+I did really well, but the budget wasn't there to continue.

 "I turned my attentions to eSports and managed to become world champion, which was pretty crazy."